- Three Bay Area virtuoso jazz vibists on one stage!

 The concert will include a unique tribute to the pinnacle and historic vibes masters, Lionel Hampton, Cal Tjader and Milt Jackson and is dedicated to the memory of Gualala’s Peter Norville, nephew of legendary vibist Red Norvo.

 “This Vibes Summit is a dream concert for me to present.
 Sparks will fly on stage as these prominent musicians all inspire each other to reach new and greater heights.
 The sounds will be both joyful and vibrant; also poignant and sensitive.
 The 2018 Festival Youth Discovery, 16-year-old Yami Schwartz, will be a delight on guitar.
 The entire performance promises to be a memorable masterpiece,” said Fred Adler, Festival Music Coordinator.

 Enjoy a small plates light buffet before the concert.
-Menu includes teriyaki chicken and tofu, carrot and cabbage salad with poppyseed dressing, Poke of abalone and ahi, and sushi rolls made with salmon and avocado with unagi cucumber.
+Menu includes teriyaki chicken and tofu, carrot and cabbage salad with poppyseed dressing, salmon and avocado and unagi and cucumber sushi rolls.
 Cabaret seating and a no-host bar.
 Dinner tickets guarantee early seating.

 Introducing the 2018 Festival Youth Discovery